EEG Electrode Placement: Fixed vs. Variable

 Conclusions

-• If flexibility is required for your studies, then an EEG monitoring system with a variable layout should be the preferred option.
-They are very useful in exploratory research phases when a high head coverage and interchangeability are required characteristics.
-Otherwise, if you need your device for real-world applications, consider EEG technologies with fixed sensor layouts that are optimized for specific applications.
+If your studies require flexibility, an EEG monitoring system with a customizable layout would be preferable.
+These systems are particularly useful during exploratory research phases when high head coverage and interchangeability are necessary.
+However, for real-world applications, EEG technologies with fixed sensor layouts optimized for specific purposes should be considered.

 Other important determinant factors are: